alphagov/rp-onboarding-tech-docs/README.md

 ```
   git branch <the-name-of-the-branch>
 ```
-Where `the-name-of-the-branch` should be a description of the changes you're making, usually a reference to the Jira ticket to which the change relates, e.g. "TT-1992-Revise-documentation".
-Note that you should not use spaces.
+Where `the-name-of-the-branch` should be a description of the changes you're making, usually a reference to the Jira ticket to which the change relates, for example "TT-1992-Revise-documentation".
+You should not use spaces.

 #### Editing pages

 When editing or writing new content, you must follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide).

 The documents must be in [reStructuredText](http://sphinx-doc.org/rest.html#rst-primer) format.

 Edit the documentation in the `source` folder - this is the root folder for the reStructuredText documentation, which is used to build the HTML pages.
-You can then edit the documentation content.

 #### Previewing your work